Grace-Amondi/myhospitali/README.md

        button

-    c) If you provided the same credentials you used to register, you shall be logged in to HealthNet and be taken to the dashboard page.
+    c) If you provided the same credentials you used to register, you shall be logged in to My Hospitali and be taken to the dashboard page.
 Otherwise, you shall remain on the login page because your credentials were not right.
 Retype your credentials and try again.

-4. Logging Out of HealthNet - any user type
+4. Logging Out of My Hospitali - any user type

     a) While you are logged into your account, navigate over to 'Account Management' located on the upper right of the page.